 Marijuana has been legalized in New Mexico for medicinal use since April 2007.
 If you have an MMJ card, you or your caregiver can grow up to 16 plants at a time; including a maximum of four mature plants.

 Medical marijuana was legalized in Vermont after Senate Bill 76 passed in May 2004.
-It became the first state legislature to legalize weed for recreational use in January 2018 with the law taking effect from July 2018.
+It became the first state legislature to legalize weed for recreational use in January 2018, with the law taking effect from July 2018.
 Residents of Vermont are now allowed to grow a maximum of nine marijuana plants; only two of which can be mature.

 You have to be entered in Washington state’s voluntary patient database to grow a maximum of six plants.
 You can possess a maximum of eight ounces of useable cannabis that comes from these plants.

 Weed became legal for recreational use in D.C. in 2014 via Initiative 71.
 Adults aged 21+ are allowed to grow six cannabis plants at home, but you can’t sell them for profit.
-If there is more than one adult in a household, a maximum of 12 plants can be grown with a maximum of six mature plants.
+Many instead can “gift” marijuana along with the purchase of something else, like a t-shirt or sunglasses (although officials don’t endorse this practice).

 Final Thoughts: State-by-State Laws for Growing Marijuana

-You can only legally grow marijuana plants at home in the states listed above.
+You can only legally grow marijuana plants at home in some of the states listed above.
 If you attempt to grow weed in states where it is against the law, expect severe penalties.